 - Grades, in any course, of FIN, WN, WU, or F that have not been removed from the cumulative GPA by the repetition of the course with a grade of C or better

-- Holding office in student government or on publications, sitting on College committees, or engaging in varsity sports (club activities should also be limited)
+- Holding office in student government or on publications, sitting on College committees, or engaging in varsity sports (club activities should also be limited) (Fall 2018)

 Be advised that all recipients of financial assistance must be making satisfactory pursuit and progress toward a degree.
 There are different formulas used to make this determination, one for federal aid programs and one for TAP.
 The GPA requirements for financial assistance differ from the College’s scholarship requirements.
-Please consult the Financial Aid Office for Satisfactory Academic Progress requirements for state and federal financial aid programs.
+Please consult the Office of Financial Aid Services for Satisfactory Academic Progress requirements for state and federal financial aid programs.

 Rate-of-Progress Probation and Dismissal Policies

-The following courses are required for any bachelor’s degree: ENG 2100, ENG 2150, and minimally, a 2000-level MATH course (and/or an H or T version of these courses).
+The following courses are required for any bachelor’s degree: ENG 2100, ENG 2150, and minimally, a 2000-level mathematics course (and/or an H or T version of these courses).
 Failure to complete one or more of these courses after three registrations will result in dismissal from the College.
 Students who take, but do not pass, one of the aforementioned courses for the second time will be placed on rate-of-progress probation and should see an academic advisor as soon as possible.
 Failure to complete the course(s) in question by the end of the third attempt will result in dismissal.
 While on rate-of-progress probation, a student will be restricted to no more than four courses (13 equated credits) each semester.